What is your property manager's contact info?

 And there are little shops up and down Main Street for beach supplies and gifts.

 Do you provide kayaks?

 Yes.
 We provide two Hobie Lanai kayaks.
 They are both single kayaks.
 We also provide a paddleboard for guests.
-The paddleboard has been a big hit with everyone, especially our kids and my 60 year old uncle.

 Do you provide a golf cart or boat or bikes?

 No. But they are easy to rent from Harbourside Rentals which is located right at the water taxi drop off.
 You can also rent boats from them.
 They have a 22' Sea Hunt, 21' Wellcraft, and 17' Boston Whaler for rent.
 They also have paddle boards, snorkeling gear, bikes, and fishing poles for rent.
 We have a mooring line right in front of the house where you can keep a boat if you rent one.